-- Each building is designed to conform to the natural topography, rather than altering the natural topography to accommodate the building through significant earthworks and landscaping; - D Buildings should provide visual interest through variation and articulation; - Variation in built form can be introduced by breaking larger buildings into a collection of smaller elements or cluster of building forms; - Recess glazing and avoid curtain glass walls; - Design buildings in response to the extreme climatic conditions of heat and cold.
+- Each building is designed to conform to the natural topography, rather than altering the natura topography to accommodate the building through significant earthworks and landscaping; - □ Buildings should provide visual interest through variation and articulation; - Variation in built form can be introduced by breaking larger buildings into a collection of smaller elements or cluster of building forms; - Recess glazing and avoid curtain glass walls; - Design buildings in response to the extreme climatic conditions of heat and cold.

-Please note that where building design does not meet the standards within Section 12-21 of the District Plan, resource consent will be required.
+Please note that where building design does not meet the standards within the District Plan, resource consent will be required.